niladrridas/niladrridas.github.io/README.md

 ## Contact

-For any inquiries or collaboration opportunities, feel free to contact me via email at niladri.das@lpu.in.
+For any inquiries or collaboration opportunities, feel free to contact me via email at [Gmail](mailto:ndas1262000@gmail.com).
 Connect with me on [LinkedIn](https://www.linkedin.com/in/niladri-das-4a8b3128b/) and [GitHub](https://github.com/niladrigithub) to stay updated on my hardware engineering journey.

 Let's create innovative hardware solutions together!